2 cups for 4 servings

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Resize a recipe from 4 servings to 10 servings.
 Make a half batch when you do not need the full recipe.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

-In plain language: The scaler divides desired servings by original servings to get a scale factor, then multiplies the ingredient amount by that factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Scale factor = desired servings / original servings.
+Scaled amount = original ingredient amount x scale factor.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-Original servings: How many servings the recipe normally makes.
+Ingredient: The ingredient line you are scaling, such as flour, sugar, eggs, butter, sauce, or oats.
+Original servings: How many servings the recipe normally makes before scaling.
 Desired servings: How many servings you want to make now.
-Original amount: The amount from one ingredient line in the recipe.
+Original amount: The numeric amount from one ingredient line in the recipe.
+Unit: The recipe unit to keep with the answer, such as cups, grams, tablespoons, ounces, eggs, or packets.

-Ingredient math scales cleanly, but flavor, salt, spices, yeast, thickener, pan size, and cook time may need real kitchen judgment.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Ingredient math scales cleanly, but eggs, packets, salt, spices, yeast, leavening, gelatin, thickeners, pan size, and cook time may need real kitchen judgment.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 It keeps the math easy to check.
 Enter each important ingredient line from the recipe, copy the scaled amount, then repeat for the next line.
 This avoids hiding mistakes in a giant pasted recipe table.